gilzoide/unity-cloud-save/README.md

 ## TODO
-- Store additional metadata in Game Center provider, retrieve last save date
+- Store additional metadata in Game Center provider
 - Add support for choosing how to resolve conflicts between cloud saved games
-- Add a way to automate Game Center / iCloud capabilities in XCode project?
+- Add a way to automate Game Center / iCloud capabilities in XCode project

 ## How to install